theayushmajumdar/banking-app/README.md

 ## Features

-- **Project Management**: Create, read, update, and delete projects.
+- **Account Management**: Create, read, update, and delete bank accounts.
-- **Task Management**: Manage tasks associated with projects.
+- **Transaction Management**: Manage transactions associated with bank accounts.
 - **User Management**: Manage users and their roles within the system.
-- **Financial Transactions**: Perform financial operations like withdrawing money.
+- **Financial Operations**: Perform financial operations such as withdrawing money.
 - **RESTful API**: Provides endpoints for seamless integration with client applications.
 - **Authentication and Authorization**: Secured endpoints using JWT tokens.